DaylightSlaving/Kris-network-portfolio/projects.md

 # Cisco Homelab Network

+A physical Cisco networking lab used to practice routing, switching, OSPF design, and network troubleshooting using enterprise hardware.
 ## Overview

 This project documents the development of a personal Cisco networking lab used to practice real-world networking concepts and troubleshooting techniques.